alejandrgaspar/pub-analyzer/docs/getting_started.md

 ## Run it

 Everything is ready to go :rocket:.
-Open the app with:
+Open the app with the following command:

 ```
 pub-analyzer